Casa Batlló Tickets

 Casa Batlló Fun Facts

-• The Casa Batlló roof is often referred to as the 'Dragon's Back' due to its similarity.
+• The Casa Batlló roof is often referred to as the 'Dragon's Back'.

 • You will find multiple Bat symbols inside the property, linking it to the 'Batlló' family!